MARN-5895/Website/assignments/01/README.md

     wget https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh -O miniconda.sh

 The flag `-O` above is changing the name of the downloaded file (the output) to miniconda.sh.
+The download may take several seconds to complete.

 ## Step 2: Run Miniconda3

-Now you can run the script script `miniconda.sh` to install conda, the Anaconda package manager.
-The trick is to specify a installation directory within your home directory, rather than the default system-wide installation (which you won't have permissions to do).
-You then have to add this directory to your path.
-(Miniconda may do this automatically for you when running the bash script.)
+Now you can run the script script `miniconda.sh` to install the Anaconda package manager.
+The trick is to specify an installation directory within your home directory to avoid attempting to install `miniconda` system-wide (which only HPC IT folks have permission to do).
 To run the installation script type:

     bash miniconda.sh -b -p /home/NetID/miniconda/

-This installation may take a few minutes to complete, because `miniconda.sh` will download and install all the basic Anaconda software (just like executing a .exe ).
+This installation may take a few minutes to complete, because `miniconda.sh` will download and install all the basic Anaconda software (just like executing a .exe or .dmg file on you computer).

-Now you can add the directory to you path:

-    export PATH="/home/NetID/miniconda/bin:$PATH"

-Adding something to you path ensures that the terminal shell will recognize where the software (in this case the the Anaconda package manager) is installed, so when you type Anaconda commands, the terminal will recognize and execute them.

-Make sure to check the path to miniconda is correct in the `.bashrc` file which should be in your home directory.
+You should now check that the path to miniconda is in your terminal configuration file `.bashrc`,  which lives in your home directory.
 You can do that by printing the contents of `.bashrc` on the terminal:

     cat ~/.bashrc

 where `~/` is a shortcut for `/home/NetID`.
-The should see an output whose last few lines look like these:
+(If you are currently on your home directory, you don't need to add `~/`.)
+You should see an output whose last few lines look like these:

 ```Bash
 # >>> conda initialize >>>